Steve 'n' Seagulls

-Steve 'n' Seagulls is a Finnish country band, playing bluegrass versions of well-known hard rock and metal songs.
+Steve 'n' Seagulls is a Finnish country rock band, playing bluegrass versions of well-known hard rock and metal songs.
 The band became known in the summer of 2014 with the publication of videos on YouTube.
-Especially popular was the band's version of "Thunderstruck" by AC/DC, which has over 150 million views on YouTube.
-The band's debut album Farm Machine was released through Spinefarm Records on May 8, 2015.
+Especially popular was the band's version of "Thunderstruck" by AC/DC, which has over 180 million views on YouTube.
+The band's debut album Farm Machine was released through Spinefarm Records on 8 May 2015.
 In November 2015, Steve 'n' Seagulls were featured on A.V.
 Undercover covering "Sabotage" by the Beastie Boys.
-On August 3, 2016 they released a cover of "Aces High" promoting their second album Brothers in Farms.
+On 3 August 2016 they released a cover of "Aces High" promoting their second album Brothers in Farms.